 We have 4 major funding sources that cover our annual £130k running costs, so that we can:

 - deliver 1578 free counselling sessions to 584 clients

 - provide a drop in centre

 - meet the sexual health and information needs of 4073 visitors

 In a typical financial year we receive approximately 34% of our funding from agencies such as the NHS, 30% from grants, 5% from Training and Outreach and the remaining 31% from donations and fundraising.

 If you’d like to know more, do let us know and we’ll send you a copy of our next annual report.

-During 2016, the lowdown proudly celebrated an incredible 27 years of supporting children and young adults.
+During 2019, the lowdown are proudly celebrating an incredible 30 years of supporting children and young adults.

-the lowdown provides a confidential service, which allows us to help those most in need without them being afraid to talk to us.
+the lowdown offers a confidential service, which allows us to help those most in need without them being afraid to talk to us.

 We won’t insist on getting your contact details when you get in touch, and we will not pass on your details to anyone outside the lowdown unless you’ve asked us to.